How To Get Event Sponsors Without Being A Big Name As An Event Planner

 4. Use Social Proof (Even If It’s Small)

-If you focus on their gain, they’ll be more willing to support you.
+If you focus on delivering value first, they’ll be eager to work with you again.

 Tags: